stefan-it/turkish-bert/README.md

 We also provide cased and uncased models that aŕe using a larger vocab size (128k instead of 32k).

+A detailed cheetsheat of how the models were trained, can be found [here](CHEETSHEAT.md).

 ## *DistilBERTurk*

 The distilled version of a cased model, so called *DistilBERTurk*, was trained